Bowen Plantation House

 After being sold out of the family, the Bowen house went through a series of ownerships and was used as a tenant house until approximately 1960.
 After that time it was abandoned due to its deplorable condition.

 In 1975, the Goodlettsville American Revolution Bicentennial Commission decided to restore the home.
 The Bowen-Campbell House Association was formed to carry out the project that was funded with federal and state grants along with private donations.
 In 1977, the structure was placed on the National Register of Historic Places.

 During the restoration process, any materials salvageable were restored and reinstalled.
 Today, about 70% of the woodwork is original.
 Almost all the floorboards are original.
-All of the exterior
+All of

 Location.
 36° 19.298′ N, 86° 41.35′ W. Marker is in Goodlettsville, Tennessee, in Sumner County.
 Marker is on Caldwell Drive.
 Touch for map.
 The marker is located on the grounds of Moss-Wright Park.
 Marker is in this post office area: Goodlettsville TN 37072, United States of America.
+Touch for directions.